YERVOY Concentrate for solution for infusion Ref.[8371] Active ingredients: Ipilimumab

 Ipilimumab as monotherapy

-Ipilimumab can cause inflammation of the endocrine system organs, manifesting as hypophysitis, hypopituitarism, adrenal insufficiency, and hypothyroidism (see section 4.8), and patients may present with nonspecific symptoms, which may resemble other causes such as brain metastasis or underlying disease.
+Ipilimumab can cause inflammation of the endocrine system organs, manifesting as hypophysitis, hypopituitarism, adrenal insufficiency, hypothyroidism, Type 1 diabetes mellitus and diabetic ketoacidosis (see sections 4.2 and 4.8), and patients may present with nonspecific symptoms, which may resemble other causes such as brain metastasis or underlying disease.
 The most common clinical presentation includes headache and fatigue.
 Symptoms may also include visual field defects, behavioural changes, electrolyte disturbances, and hypotension.
 Adrenal crisis as a cause of the patient’s symptoms must be excluded.
-Clinical experience with ipilimumab-associated endocrinopathy is limited.
+Clinical experience with ipilimumab associated endocrinopathy is limited.

 For patients who received ipilimumab 3 mg/kg monotherapy in MDX010-20, time to onset of moderate to very severe (Grade 2-4) immune-related endocrinopathy ranged from 7 to nearly 20 weeks from the start of treatment.
 Immune-related endocrinopathy observed in clinical trials was generally controlled with immunosuppressive therapy and hormone replacement therapy.